Category: Search Engine Optimization

 image(Flickr/Helga Weber)

-SEO Hosting: Why Choose Multiple IP Web Hosting
+SEO Hosting: Why Choosing Multiple IP Web Hosting is beneficial?

 Search engine optimization is a broad field that employs a huge number of different strategies to help sites rank well in the SERPs.
 From producing awesome content to technical strategies like implementing caching to speed up a site, many web owners are familiar with the basic practices of SEO, but what they don’t consider is the potential benefit of using a specialist SEO host.

-An SEO host provides everything that ordinary web hosting companies provides, but they offer an additional service that standard web hosts do not: multiple IP hosting.
-Multiple IP hosting depends on a company having control of a large block of so-called C-level IPs.
-Not all companies have control over a sufficiently wide variety of IPs over a sufficiently diverse geographical range to successfully offer the benefits of multiple IP hosting.
+An SEO host provides everything regular web hosts do.
+However, they offer an extra service.
+Standard web hosts do not offer this: multiple IP hosting.
+Multiple IP hosting depends on a company’s control.
+They need a large block of C-level IPs.
+Unfortunately, not all companies have this control.
+They may not have enough different IPs.
+These IPs also need to be in different geographical areas.
+Therefore, they cannot successfully offer the benefits of multiple IP hosting.

 Five Common Small Business Content Marketing Problems And Their Solutions